-Recommended Gasoline
+Recommended Fuel

-Use regular leaded or unleaded gasoline available from all service stations.
+Use regular leaded or unleaded gasoline available from all service stations or gasohol with less than 10% of ethanol.

 WARNING: Remove fuel tank cap slowly.
 Fuel may be under pressure and spray may cause fire and injuries.

 WARNING: Gasoline is flammable and explosive under certain conditions.
 Always manipulate in a well ventilated area.
 Do not smoke or allow open flames or sparks in the vicinity.